Eisa01/mpv-scripts/README.md

 	 - It enables you to share path with people (such as video url) without resume time
 	 - Or to open the video again by pasting path into mpv without resuming the time
 ### SmartCopyPaste (Pro ONLY) Features
-Section contain SmartCopyPaste features that are exclusive to the pro version.
-**Features:**
  - **Save Clipboard to Log Feature:** The copies from mpv, and the pastes into mpv will be kept in a log for far more powerful copy paste experience, and a history that you can find useful.
 	 - Copying your open video by **[ctrl]** + **[c]** copies the video and its time while saving it to a log file located in `%APPDATA%\mpv\mpvClipboard.log`
 	 - Pasting a video into mpv plays the video and also saves it to a log file located in `%APPDATA%\mpv\mpvClipboard.log`